 Do you want to know how to play Craps?
 You're gonna have to learn the Pass Line, but lucky for you, it's not even that hard to understand.

-The Pass Line teaches you the flow of the game: how a Point is made and how the table wins or loses.
-Everyone on the Pass Line is betting that the shooter will establish a Point and roll that Point again before a 7.
-If they roll the Point first you win.
-If they roll the 7 first you lose.
-All other rolls don't matter.
-Everyone on the Pass Line wins and loses together and it's the joy and pain felt together that builds comaraderie among the players.
+To sum it up quickly, the Pass Line bets that the shooter will establish a Point and roll that Point again before a 7.
+If they roll the Point first, you win.
+If they roll the 7 first, you lose.
+No other rolls matter.

 Contract bet during the Intermediate Roll